Orphy123/Sports-With-Me/README.md

 A bio up to 500 characters is optional.
 The remaining amount of characters are shown as the user is typing.

-Once the information has been filled in and the user clicks on the "Sign Up with Google button", if the user didn't exist before and the creation of the account was successful, the user will be redirected to the home page, otherwise an error dialog will appear.
+Successful account creation following the "Sign Up with Google" button redirects the user to the home page, whereas failed attempts trigger an error dialog.

-## Home screen
+## Home Screen and Profile Interaction
-Here the user will be able to browse through profiles and swipe left or right on them in a Tinder-like fashion.
-Both swipe and button click to perform these actions are supported.
-If a user likes a user that has liked them before, a match will be created.
-Once a profile has been liked or disliked it will not be shown again to that user.
+The home screen provides a Tinder-style interface where users can browse and swipe profiles.
+Both swipe gestures and button clicks are supported for liking or disliking profiles.
+A match is established when two users mutually like each other.
+Profiles will not reappear once they have been acted upon.

 From here the user can access to:
 * The Edit Profile screen
 * The Messages Screen

-Additionally, if you turn on the "allowProfileGeneration" flag from the "GenerateProfilesData.kt" file, a button will appear that will let you generate random profiles for testing purposes.
+For testing purposes, turning on the "allowProfileGeneration" flag in the "GenerateProfilesData.kt" file enables the generation of random profiles.

-## Edit Profile screen
+## Profile Editing and Messaging
-In this screen the user can modify the same fields as in the "create profile" screen except for the name and birth date.
-Their design is almost identical.

-## Messages screen
+The Edit Profile screen closely mirrors the "Create Profile" screen, permitting users to modify all fields except their name and birthdate.

-Here the user will be able to see his matches and access the corresponding Chat screen to send them messages.
+The Messages screen displays the user's matches and directs them to the Chat screen to exchange messages.

+## Chatting and Real-time Updates
+The Chat screen enables users to message their matches, with real-time updates powered by Firebase snapshot listeners.

-## Chat Screen
+## Future Enhancements
-Here the user will be able to send messages to his matches and they will be updated in real time using Firebase snaphot listeners.
+Future plans for "Sports with Me" include expanding the range of sports, improving UI/UX, integrating geolocation features, and streamlining the onboarding process with photo verification, profile picture uploads, and interest selection.